natsci-droid/Udacity_DRL_P1_Navigation/Report.md

 Prioritised Experience Replay is a modification to the DQN network to improve the training process.
 Instead of randomly sampling from the replay buffer, experiences are selected that provide greater training value.
 These are identified from the TD error (delta), which is calculated during learning.
 A small offset, e_const=0.1 is added to delta to form the priority, ensuring that experience tuples are not completely starved for selection.

 The selection probabilites are determined by raising the priorities to the power alpha and dividing by the sum.
 This permits some random sampling.
 When alpha is set to 1, the priorities are used and when it is set to 0, experiences are selected randomly.
 In this example, alpha is set to 0.2.
-The weight update hyperparameter (SAMPLING) is set to increase from 0.1 to one at a rate of 1.005.
+The weight update hyperparameter (sampling) is set to increase from 0.1 to one at a rate of 1.005.

 An example plot for rewards per episode is shown below.
 In this run the agent solved the environment in 714 episodes.